-Some might call it cheesy, but karaoke has got to be one of our ultimate guilty pleasures (fun fact: our very own Honeycombers gals got kicked out of one of these karaoke bars for having faaaaar too much fun).
+Some might call it cheesy, but karaoke has got to be one of our ultimate guilty pleasures.
+It’s also the perfect indoor activity if the rain dampens your plans or if you need something to do prior to late-night supper plans.
 Doesn’t matter if you’re a bathroom singer, show-stopping diva or can’t hold a note to save your life – KTV bars provide a safe space to just sing and have a ball of a time with friends and families.
 So… clear your throat, do some lip trills and breathing exercises and get ready to impress us with your talent (or lack thereof) at these karaoke bars in Singapore.
 Hit that track!

-Manekineko has to be one our favourite karaoke places in Singapore for three reasons.
+Manekineko has to be one of our favourite karaoke places in Singapore for three reasons.
 One, it’s fortune cat-themed.
-Two, its rooms are cosy, and come with WiFi and charging points.
-Three, standardprices include free-flow drinks and snacks; upgrade if you want a buffet dinner.
+Two, its rooms are cosy and come with WiFi and charging points.
+Three, standard prices include free-flow drinks and snacks; upgrade if you want a buffet dinner.
 Book the corporate room if you’re throwing a party – it comes with a pool table and can fit up to 30 people.

 Manekineko, various outlets islandwide including Cathay Cineleisure and Marina Square.